amrit5joshi/CLIENT_SERVER_CHAT/README.md

 ![image](https://user-images.githubusercontent.com/41183047/85321811-ee30b700-b4e2-11ea-95ee-8d2320382b64.png)

-Also there is a seperat Status box for displaying Status and error codes in a seperate Box.
+Also there is a seperate Status box for displaying Status and error codes in a seperate Box.

 ![image](https://user-images.githubusercontent.com/41183047/85321863-043e7780-b4e3-11ea-94ec-4d29687072c8.png)

-Finally if a user wants to disconnect , they can click on the Dissconnect button to Connect .
+Finally if a user wants to disconnect , he/she can click on the Dissconnect button to disconnect✌✌✌ .